 One of the great things about our new house, even though it’s less than half the square footage of our current house, is that it has TONS of awesome outdoor space.
 We’re not talking acres of land (it literally is more like 0.1 acre of land) but there are so many awesome outdoor “rooms” that we can use pretty much year round!

 We also have a spacious deck off of the second floor that we picture as more of a lounge/hangout area.
-I love the idea of a hanging chair or some sort of porch swing scenario up there because it is nice and shaded.
+I love this inspiration photo (scroll down until you see the picture with the hanging egg chair) because of the idea of a hanging chair or some sort of porch swing scenario up there because it is nice and shaded.
 And the view = gorgeous leafy green magnolias and moss draped live oaks.
 It’s so beautiful I can’t wait to gaze at those trees every day.

 There was a large formal living room in this house (as well as a space that made way more sense as a casual TV family room – which we’ll keep).
 So we knew almost immediately that the more formal living space was meant to be… our bedroom!
-It has three double doors (yes, six glass doors kinda like ones below) that lead directly outside, so we picture creating a little private patio / outdoor hangout space – just with some chairs for relaxing or sitting and reading.
+It has three double doors (yes, six glass doors kinda like ones below) that lead directly outside, so we picture creating a little private patio / outdoor hangout space like this (it’s 3 photos down on the left in the grid of photos) – just with some chairs for relaxing or sitting and reading.
 Maybe even a space for us to hang out once the kids have gone to bed.
 We learned from our summer at our pink beach house (which was also on a very small lot) that we adore a small but lush/private space – even if it’s just for sitting on a porch swing in the dark or sipping a cold drink while playing some board game alfresco – and we hope this will be exactly that for us.

 And thanks to the way our house is situated on the lot – there’s even room off of one side to add a small pool and John’s lifelong dream of a cute little casita/guest house (the man loves a small out-building like a shed).
 It won’t be a huge pool, but we all LOVED the small one shown below from one of the houses that we rented in Costa Rica in January.